-Located on the banks of the Bagmati River on the immediate eastern outskirts of Kathmandu, this temple is one of the most revered of Hindu temples in the world and Hindu pilgrims ( especially from neighbouring India ) throng the temple complex literally throughout the year.
+Located on the banks of the Bagmati River on the immediate eastern outskirts of Kathmandu, Pashupatinath Temple is one of the most revered of Hindu temples in the world and Hindu pilgrims ( especially from neighbouring India ) throng the temple complex literally throughout the year.
 The temple is dedicated to Lord Shiva who is one of the three major Hindu deities and is considered the 'Creator', 'Transformer', 'Preserver' and 'Destroyer'.
 It is situated on the western banks of the Bagmati and the main temple complex is a golden, pagoda style spire and one striking feature of the temple when one enters it is the golden Nandi or Shiva's bull.

 Though only Hindus are permitted entrance into the main temple complex, the temple is amply visible from the eastern banks of the river.
 The eastern side also has single story stone constructions that are dedicated to Lord Shiva and hold the iconic symbol of Lord Shiva – the Shiva 'Lingam' or the erect phallus.